Learn how software monetization drives success and what elements are included in the platform.

 - Entitlement Management and Customer Insight.
 Closely related to licensing, entitlement management keeps track of what customers are allowed to use and gives them access to what they paid for.
 Understanding what customers are permitted to use versus what they are actually using lets suppliers recognize upsell opportunities.
 It also lets them help their customers better manage their software usage.

 - Electronic Software Delivery and Updates.
 Several events require the delivery of software, including the initial product delivery, updates and patches.
-In all cases it’s critical to track and manage which version each customer (or device) has and which updates they should receive.
+In all cases it’s critical to track and manage which version each customer (or device) has and which updates they should receive, and this can be achieved via electronic software delivery.

 - Insights and Analytics.
 A software monetization platform collects significant usage data from software users and devices.
 This data includes the current software versions, feature usage and tracking of software downloads and updates.
-Suppliers use this information to help guide their feature roadmaps, monetize premium functionality or offer pay-per-use models.
+Suppliers use this information to help guide their feature roadmaps, monetize premium functionality or offer pay-per-use software monetization models.